- Video length: 2:10

 The Explore tool is the default mouse navigation and feature identification tool for both maps and scenes.
 It incorporates most 2D and 3D navigation functionality and can be coupled with keyboard shortcuts.
-An on-screen navigator (available at ArcGIS Pro 2.0, a navigator can also be used to provide on-screen control for navigation and visual feedback as you modify the camera by panning, zooming, rotating, or tilting the view.
-The navigator has two modes, Heading and Full Control, to provide the level of control you need.
-The navigator is present by default in 3D scenes but needs to be enabled in 2D if you want to use it.
+An on-screen navigator (available at ArcGIS Pro 2.0) can also be used to pan, zoom, rotate, and tilt the view.

 In this tutorial, you'll navigate a map and a scene using the Explore tool and the navigator.
 You'll also learn how to link views so your map and scene pan, zoom, and rotate together.